rabinpoudyal/rasa/docs/core/policies.rst

     | 2. ``MappingPolicy``
     | 1. ``TEDPolicy`` and ``SklearnPolicy``

-This priority hierarchy ensures that, for example, if there is an intent with a mapped action, but the NLU confidence is not above the ``nlu_threshold``, the bot will still fall back.
 In general, it is not recommended to have more than one policy per priority level, and some policies on the same priority level, such as the two fallback policies, strictly cannot be used in tandem.